ev3dev/edu-docs/docs/workflow/development-workflow.md

 >
 > The advantage of using Public Key Authentication is that you don't need to transmit your password over the network link (even if it is encrypted) when logging in.
 In addition, the security of using Public Key Authentication is much better since the credentials are much longer than the typical user password.

 You should protect the SSH Login Key with a passphrase (specified during the Login Key generation step).
-Most SSH client software can automatically unlock the SSH Login Key from your Host OS environment using `ssh-agent` , so that you don't even have to manually type in your passphrase to unlock the SSH Login Key each time, making logging in to the Robot Controller a single step by just issuing the ssh command with the appropriate username and hostname/ip address.
+Most SSH client software can automatically unlock the SSH Login Key from your Host OS environment using `ssh-agent` , so that you don't even have to manually type in your passphrase to unlock the SSH Login Key each time.
+This make logging in to the Robot Controller a single step by just issuing the ssh command with the appropriate username and hostname/ip address.

 ## Downloading Programs to the Robot Controller